SysKitTeam/docs-point/point-collaborators/workspace-review/membership-step.md

   * **Last Tenant Logged In (6)** - last date the tenant with the user was logged in
   * **Department (7)** - the department of the user
   * **Recommendation (8)** - this section provides a recommendation from Syskit Point on what actions should be taken if any notable recommendations can be made.
 The following recommendations could be suggested:
     * **Remove Blocked Members** - a blocked member is someone whose sign-in access has been disabled by an admin.
-Blocked members can’t log in, and you can safely remove them from your workspace.
+Blocked members cannot log in, and you can safely remove them from your workspace.
-    * **Remove Inactive Guests** - An inactive guest user is someone outside your organization who wasn’t active during the period defined in the Inactive Guest Users policy.
+    * **Remove Inactive Guests** - An inactive guest user is someone outside your organization who was inactive during the period defined in the Inactive Guest Users policy.
 * **Promote to Owner (9)** action
   * Clicking this action promotes the user from member status to owner status
 * **Change to Member (10)** action